An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Kinematic Model Evaluations

 \subsection{The WFC3 Galactic Bulge Treasury Program}

-As discussed in Section \ref{sec:bulge_treasury}, the Hubble WFC3 Galactic Bulge Treasury Program \citep{Brown2009,Brown2010} included the Stanek Window (l, b = [0.25, \textminus2.15]) which is within a few tenths of a degree of the RGBTDS survey region.
+As discussed in \S\ref{sec:bulge_treasury}, the Hubble WFC3 Galactic Bulge Treasury Program \citep{Brown2009,Brown2010} included the Stanek Window (l, b = [0.25, \textminus2.15]) which is within a few tenths of a degree of the RGBTDS survey region.
 This survey also measured proper motions. \citet{Terry2020} used this data to study the kinematics of the bulge, and we follow a similar procedure to separate the bulge and disk populations.
 We apply a magnitude limit of 18 to $I$-band ST magnitudes for observed and simulated stars, as well as a bright star cut at 14 to the simulation catalog to better match the sensitivity of the observed population.
-We separate the red (bulge) and blue (disk) star populations using a color cut where red stars are $(V-I) > 0.45$ for SynthPop and $(V-I) > 0.53$ for WFC3, as shown in Figure \ref{fig:Stanekpm}.
-We used a different color cut on the SynthPop catalog to match the ``spirit'' of the color cut applied to the WFC3 data.
-Using the same cut would have contaminated the blue sample with large numbers of bulge red clump stars.
-The need for this could be due to slight differences in extinction between the model and WFC3 data.
+We separate the red (bulge) and blue (disk) star populations using a color cut where red stars are $(V-I) > 0.45$ for both catalogs, as shown in Figure \ref{fig:Stanekpm}.
 In the SP-H25 catalog, we can distinguish near- and far- disk stars based on their distance and note that the ``disk stars'' in this analysis are near-disk stars, while far-disk stars get lumped into the ``bulge'' population but contribute minimally (\textless\ 3\%).

 The WFC3 proper motions are provided as relative pixel position shifts in a reference frame where the mean proper motion is approximately zero.
 We apply the plate scale and time between observations to convert these to mas/yr relative proper motions.
 We convert the SP-H25 absolute proper motions into a similar relative frame by subtracting the median value in the bulge – a reasonably stationary zero-point compared to the disk.
 Figure \ref{fig:Stanekpm} shows the proper motion distributions of the color-separated populations.